nhanemann/RustEncryption/README.md

 Public key encryption/decryption program in Rust

+This project is using the GNU General Public License 3.0, which can be found in the LICENSE.txt file in this repository, or online from the Free Software Foundation.

 [Project is currently mostly incomplete]

 In this project, I will implement a public key encryption algorithm, which was initially provided by Dr. Sarah Mocas in her Cryptography course at Portland State.